 Factory Resetting Your Device Without a Network

 Head behind your television or your stereo speakers—wherever you keep your device plugged in.
 You’ll need to make sure the Chromecast is receiving power; unfortunately, there’s simply no way to reset the device unless it’s powered and turned on.
 Unplug the device from your television or your stereo speakers (if necessary) and hold the device in your hand, but ensure that the light is still on and that your device is still receiving power.
 Look for a small button on the device.
 All four models of the Chromecast have one, from the first-gen Chromecast to the second-gen Chromecast and Chromecast Ultra, and even on the Chromecast Audio.
-Once you find the button, press and hold it on your Chromecast model.
+Once you find the button on your device, press and hold it on your Chromecast model.